gabrielfrimodig/dotfiles/README.md

 ## :bell: Latest Updates

 - Volume och brightness: replace slider with progressbar
-- Powermenu active on focused screen
+- Powermenu and other popups active on focused screen
 - New location for layoutbox
 - Rofi configuration
 - New Layout icons